-I recently posted this image on my facebook page of me skipping rope in the amazing Vancouver spring sunshine.
+I recently posted this image on my facebook page.
 Shortly after I got an immense amount of messages asking me how I got so jacked.
 While I appreciate all the replies and emails, the reality is I’ve pretty much looked this way for a long time…this isn’t new.
 I just don’t take my shirt of often…especially for the camera.

-I got this lean, and continue to stay this lean by following the principles I teach in my coaching program – The New You Program.
+I got this lean, and continue to stay this lean by following the principles I teach in my coaching program.

 Time to give you something you can work with right now to help you with your goals.

 Over time and as we go through life we accumulate beliefs on specific topics.
 This happens from our experiences, what we read, are told by friends and family, and force fed by the media.
 Many of our beliefs as strong as we feel about them can lead us astray.

 Maybe along the way you’ve accumulated some exercise and health beliefs that are limiting your success.

 If so no worries we’ll get you back on track asap!